Siraphat23/Sugarcanelinebot/README.md

 To use the Receipt Helper, send a picture of your receipt to the LINE bot.
 The bot will process the image, extract the data, and provide a JSON representation of the receipt.
 For text-based commands or queries, simply send the command or query as a message to the bot.

-## Commands

-- `!清空`: Clears all the scanned receipt history for the user.

 ## Contributing